Dhananjay (politician)

-Dhananjay is an Indian politician and student activist associated with the Communist Party of India (Marxist–Leninist) Liberation.

-He served as president of the Jawaharlal Nehru University Students' Union (JNUSU) for the 2023–24 term, becoming the first Dalit student in nearly three decades to hold the position.

-In 2025, he entered electoral politics and contested the Bihar Legislative Assembly election from the Bhorey constituency in Gopalganj district as a candidate of the CPI(ML) Liberation.
+Dhananjay is an Indian politician and student leader of AISA associated with the CPI(ML)L. He served as president of the JNU Students' Union (JNUSU) for the 2023–24 term, as the first Dalit student in nearly three decades to hold the position.
+In 2025, he entered active politics and contested the Bihar Legislative Assembly election from the Bhorey constituency in Gopalganj district as a candidate of the CPI(ML)L.

 Early life and education

 Dhananjay hails from Bara village in the Guraru block of Gaya district, Bihar.

+His father is a retired cop and his mother is a homemaker.